melharfi/Nova/README.md

 There is a database inside "mmorpg.sql" must called mmorpg using mysql.
 No install, just look in the bin/Debug both for server and client.

-some users is already there
-username : admin, admin2, admin3, admin4, morpher
+some accounts is already database username : admin, admin2, admin3, admin4, morpher
 same password : 123456